mavrix93/LightCurvesClassifier/README.md

                                          obtain_params=queries)
     stars = client.getStarsWithCurves()

-Because of common API for all connectors therefore databases can be queried by the syntax.
+Because of common API for all connectors therefore databases can be queried by the same syntax.
 Keys for quering depends on designation in particular databases.
-Anyway there are common keys for cone search:
+However there are common keys for cone search:

 * ra
     - Right Ascension in degrees